ezores/smart_locker_project/smart_locker_project/README.md

 - Install Node.js dependencies
 - Start Flask backend on port 5050
 - Start React frontend on port 5173
+- Load demo data (when using --demo flag)

 ### 3. Access the Application